 Many companies dispose of organic certificates for the whole production chain: agriculture, pre-processing, final processing and partly also for trade and export.
 This shortens the process, reduces the number of companies involved and brings off a higher level of product and certification security.

-In the meantime, some companies also received the UTZ and Rainforest Alliance sustainability certifications.
-The organisation Fairtrade unfortunately denied these companies the certification, although the conditions there are very fair in contrast to the smallholder farms to which Fairtrade gives its certification.
+In the meantime, some companies also received Rainforest Alliance sustainability certifications.
+The organisation Fairtrade unfortunately denied these companies the certification, although the conditions there are more fair in contrast to the smallholder farms to which Fairtrade gives its certification.